lozjackson/SP-AutoComplete/README.md

 Optional:

+	@param (String) ListSite
+		This is the site the list is hosted on.
+If not specified then the current SharePoint site will be used.
+		This option only needs to be specified when the source list is on a different site/sub-site.
+		Optional.

 	@param (Function) ListItemProcess
 		If a function is stored in this variable, then it will be applied to each list item before adding the item to the ACList Array.
 		Optional